 This 84-bed inpatient unit medical detoxification program provides an initial physical examination and health assessment by addiction board certified physicians, registered nurses, licensed practical nurses, and certified nursing attendants under the joint auspices of the Department of Medicine and Behavioral Health Services.
 The multidisciplinary team monitors the safe and controlled withdrawal from alcohol, opiates, and benzodiazepines.
 Upon completion of detoxification, the patient will be referred to the most appropriate level of care to continue addiction treatment.

 Expanded Medical Detox Program

-To accommodate patients in need of detox who have ambulating issues or other medical comorbidities, the Medical Center has expanded its detox program to accommodate higher acuity patients.
+To accommodate patients in need of detox who have ambulating issues or other medical comorbidities, Bergen New Bridge Medical Center has expanded its detox program to accommodate higher acuity patients.
 For admissions information/criteria, please contact the Access Center at 1.800.730.2762.
-Download a flyer.